atinocop/coding-allstar/readme.md

-this i s a new proyect
+this is a new proyect for the website